Search

 Multnomah County Election Filing Process

-Please reference the County’s resource guide: Multnomah County Elections Division Candidate Guide.
-The following is a summary: In order to file for office, all candidates will need to complete an SEL 190 form and return it to Multnomah County Elections by 5:00 pm on August 27, 2024.
+Please reference the County’s resource guide: 2025 District Candidate Guide.
+The following is a summary: In order to file for office, all candidates will need to complete an SEL 190 form and return it to Multnomah County Elections by 5:00 pm on March 20, 2025.

 The SEL 190 form must be submitted to Multnomah County Elections: